resir014/generally-tools/README.md

 A reference table for the Downforce values is available [here](http://resir014.github.io/generally-tools/downforce-reference/).

-If you run into an issue, please file an issue report on GitHub or just on the GRIF thread.
+If you run into an issue, please [file an issue report on GitHub](https://github.com/resir014/generally-tools/issues) or on the [GRIF thread](http://forum.generally-racers.com/viewtopic.php?f=8&t=4082).

 ## License